Festive Survival Guide

 People You Don’t Know Can be Somebody You Wish You Spoke To

 OK, I understand the not knowing anybody at a gathering.
+The anxieties that come with that.
 Maybe it’s a family gathering or a party of some kind.
-(Remember the laws of Covid in your area.) and I do understand the anxieties showing in a situation like this, I do the same.
-Or, use to I should say.
 I may be feeling the anxiety a little but being silent gets me meeting nobody.
-Look at there are others in the same boat.
 How many opportunities have I missed out on because of fear of speaking to a stranger?
 How many great friendships have I missed?
 How many great energies and like-minded people have I missed?
 How many great conversations have I missed out on?
 Times to learn about another culture, what makes them tick.
 How they deal with situations.
 What skills do they have?
 I can go on and on.
 You can CHOOSE to be silent.
 Or CHOOSE to get to know another.

 Stick to Boundaries

 Real important one this one.
 Comes in all shapes and forms too.
 One thing to remember.
-Binderies are there for you.
+Boundaries are there for you.
 Nobody else.
 If you are laying a boundary then it is there to protect you.
 It also allows you to stay in control of self with power.
-If you have not have a childhood upbringing of knowing what healthy boundaries are then listen to what I just said to start laying some down.
+If you have not had a childhood upbringing of knowing what healthy boundaries are then how would you know what to do?
+A great time to start laying some down, and practice.
 They are to protect you and allows you to stay in control of you.
-No is the biggest one.
+No! is the biggest one.
 Small two letter word that is really hard to say.
 But once you do, see how it transforms you.
 Its better to say no and live with a little bit of guilt then say yes and have a lot of resentment.
-This also comes down to other things.
 How about food.
 Is there certain things culturally you do not eat?
 What if, like myself you are full plant base in your diet.
 I say Plant base because I do eat honey and Vegan to me is a label.
 But, establish that boundary up front if dinner is involved.
 People may not understand how you are.
 Why you do what you do but its who you are.
-Don’t give up to people please.
+Don’t give up to people.
 Be you, You don’t eat certain things then say so up front.
 How about alcohol.
 When I gave up alcohol finally, it was hard going back to London for a visit and hearing all the comments.
 “Come on have a beer” “What’s up with you” ya get the idea.
 But let Ego and people pleasing go.
 Stick to you…Boundaries.

 Stick To A Time?